mandipf/dirty_data_project/task4/README.md

 library(tidyverse)
 ```

-The presence of all required fields within the imported file are verified before any analysis is conducted.
+The presence of all required variables within the imported file are verified before any analysis is conducted.
 This also includes a class verification for numeric fields.

 ### Analysis questions

 With the exception of Q1, the answers provided by both data analysis scripts matched although the numbers were slightly higher in the complete data set.
+The example outputs are provided only for the complete data set, i.e. the data set also containing the free text fields.

 #### Q1